-English pronunciation: How do you go about teaching it?
+English pronunciation: How do you go about teaching sounds and phonetic patterns?

 Let’s start by considering…